on June 22, 2021 (last modified on May 19, 2022) • 17 minute read

 Another helpful tip is taking the time to look into your website’s performance within search engine results pages before analyzing website analytics and setting goals.

 To do this the right way, Adam Smartschan at Altitude Marketing recommends, “Look at your SERP performance in Google Search Console and SEMrush/SpyFu before you dive into your analytics.
 SERP performance is a leading indicator.
 Past traffic is (obviously) a trailing indicator.
 It’s easier to improve CTR on existing keywords (e.g., by changing a meta description) than it is to gain new ones.
 This methodology will tell you your near-term potential in a realistic way, rather than guessing at what you could potentially do.”

 Sometimes taking a closer look at the past can help us better understand what we can expect in the future.
-When it comes to your website’s traffic, it could be worth investigating traffic from the last few months to see what could be around the corner.
+When it comes to your website’s traffic, it could be worth investigating traffic from the last few months on your SEO dashboard to see what could be around the corner.